 Reasons Why We Celebrate on Sunday

 Easter is a Celebration of Resurrection Power

 You activate the resurrection power when you allow Jesus Christ to come into your life as your Lord and Savior.
 The resurrection of Jesus gave us victory over death and sin.
 The power of His resurrection is the power of salvation.
 It is the power to deliver us from our sins and death.
 Jesus was crucified.
 He died.
 Through the power of God, He rose up by the Power of God.
-The death and resurrection of Jesus is the foundation of our Christian faith.
+The death and resurrection of Jesus are the foundation of our Christian faith.

 A Celebration of Gift of Eternal Life to Everyone